eellpp/pubScratchpad/general/btt.md

 ### 9 , 6 , 3 rule for no parking
 9 metre away from bus stop
-6 metre away from pedi crossing
+6 metre away from intersection or junction
 3 metre away from fire hydrant

 If exhaust fumes leak into the passenger compartment, especially if the car is idling with its air-conditioner on, it can be dangerous as there is a likelihood of carbon-monoxide poisoning.